 Home Defense Shotguns: What You Need To Know

 “This is my BOOM STICK!”
 This classic movie line embodies much of what people see in shotguns.
-Few guns conjure up as much folklore and cliché as the shotgun.
-It has been a long time staple of those serious about home defense, but it shares an equal sized crowd of uncertain or fearful onlookers.
+Few firearms conjure up as much folklore and cliché as the shotgun.
+It has been a long-time staple of those serious about home defense, but it shares an equal-sized crowd of uncertain or fearful onlookers.
 They are loud, pushy and big.
 These three things have been a stopping point from keeping more people from adopting this venerable classic to defend their castle.
 With some training and understanding though, shotguns can quickly become your best friend.
 Let’s take a closer look at this classic blaster.

 Related Videos: [Video] 4 Must-See New Shotguns Introduced for 2018